dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 * This completes the hand calculations.

 ## Using RJafroc: dataset02 {#ORApplications-dataset02-RJafroc}

+The second example shows application of the `RJafroc` package function `StSignificanceTesting()` to `dataset02`: this function encapsulates all formulae discussed previously and accomplishes all analyses with one function call.

 ### Random-Reader Random-Case (RRRC) analysis {#ORApplications-RRRC-dataset02-RJafroc}
-* This is accomplished using the significance testing function `StSignificanceTesting()`.
 * Since `analysisOption` is not explicitly specified in the following code, the function `StSignificanceTesting` performs all three analyses: `RRRC`, `FRRC` and `RRFC`.
-* The significance level of the test, also an argument, `alpha`, defaults to 0.05.
+* Likewise, the significance level of the test, also an argument, `alpha`, defaults to 0.05.
-* The code below applies this function and saves the returned object to `st1`.
+* The code below applies `StSignificanceTesting()` and saves the returned object to `st1`.
 * The first member of this object, a  `list` object named `FOMs`, is then displayed.
 * `FOMs` contains three data frames:
 + `FOMS$foms`, the figures of merit for each treatment and reader,